mir-group/nequip/README.md

 NequIP requires:

 * Python >= 3.7
-* PyTorch >= 1.8, !=1.9, <=1.11.*.
+* PyTorch == 1.10.* or 1.13.*.
 PyTorch can be installed following the [instructions from their documentation](https://pytorch.org/get-started/locally/).
 Note that neither `torchvision` nor `torchaudio`, included in the default install command, are needed for NequIP.

+**You must install PyTorch before installing NequIP, however it is not marked as a dependency of `nequip` to prevent `pip` from trying to overwrite your PyTorch installation.**

 To install: